Distribution of interevent avalanche times in disordered and frustrated spin systems: Introduction

 Klein {\em et al.}~have suggested \cite{klein:97} that an alternate approach to the prediction of large earthquakes is to use as a clock the number of smaller earthquakes rather than quantifying intervals via a traditional counting of days and years.
 Varotsos {\em et al.} first introduced the term {\em natural time} to describe this procedure \cite{varotsos:05,varotsos:11}.
 Recent investigations have studied this concept in complex stochastic nonlinear processes, including its use in characterizing the current state of a system as it progresses between events \cite{rundle:17}.
 Investigating natural time with geophysical data is difficult owing to the absence or incompleteness of historical, and even modern, data on small earthquakes; large earthquakes are, fortunately, not excessively common.
 Additionally, controlled experiments are out of the question.

-Here we use numerical simulations to analyze hysteresis and natural time in the context of several simple disordered and frustrated Ising spin models models \cite{fisher:87,bray:86,mcmillan:84a,newman:92,parisi:79,mezard:87,binder:86} exhibiting magnetic hysteresis: the three-dimensional random-field Ising model, the Sherrington-Kirkpatrick model, and the Viana-Bray model.
-Our key results are: (i) The distribution of inter-event times between all avalanches scales with the number of lattice sites for the random-field Ising model and the Viana-Bray model, but not for the Sherrington-Kirkpatrick model. (ii) The pseudo-gap exponent $\theta$, which characterizes the behavior of the inter-event distribution for vanishing avalanche size, is zero. (iii) The addition of long-range interactions decreases the number of small inter-event times, but does not affect the statistics of the intervals between large events, nor do they alter $\theta$. (iv) Despite exploring various models and parameter regimes, we fail to find a situation where the predictive capability of the natural time method is strong for spin avalanches in magnetic hysteresis. (v) By imposing a minimum avalanche size threshold, different models can be classified by their inter-event distribution. (vi) Finally, at a sufficiently large minimum avalanche size threshold, the inter-event time in the Sherrington-Kirkpatrick model follows a Weibull distribution with shape factor $k\sim 1$, i.e., a Poisson distribution.
+Here we use numerical simulations to analyze hysteresis and natural time in the context of several simple disordered and frustrated Ising spin models \cite{fisher:87,bray:86,mcmillan:84a,newman:92,parisi:79,mezard:87,binder:86} exhibiting magnetic hysteresis: the three-dimensional random-field Ising model, the Sherrington-Kirkpatrick model, and the Viana-Bray model.
+Our key results are: (i) The distribution of interevent times between all avalanches scales with the number of lattice sites for the random-field Ising model and the Viana-Bray model but not for the Sherrington-Kirkpatrick model. (ii) The pseudogap exponent $\theta$, which characterizes the behavior of the interevent distribution for vanishing interevent time, is zero. (iii) The addition of long-range interactions decreases the number of small interevent times but does not affect the statistics of the intervals between large events, nor do they alter $\theta$. (iv) Despite exploring various models and parameter regimes, we fail to find a situation where the predictive capability of the natural time method is strong for spin avalanches in magnetic hysteresis. (v) By imposing a minimum avalanche size threshold, different models can be classified by their interevent distribution. (vi) Finally, at a sufficiently large minimum avalanche size threshold, the interevent time in the Sherrington-Kirkpatrick model follows a Weibull distribution with shape factor $k\sim 1$, i.e., a Poisson distribution.